Advising and Counseling

 www.bcc.cuny.edu/services/career-development/

-• Self-assessments to determine a “major in line with your career interests and goals via an online system called “Focus 2”
+Self-assessments to determine students’ majors are in line with career interesets and goals

-• On and off-Campus job preparation events to inform you about career and employment expectations, how to network in specific career fields, and how to obtain a job related to your major
+Events to inform students about career and employment expectations, how to network in specific career fields, and how to obtain a job related to your major

-If you want to make sure that you have chosen the right major or can graduate with experience in your major, schedule an appointment with your career specialist by calling, 718.289.5177, emailing us at CareerDevelopment@bcc.cuny.edu, or visiting us at Sage Hall, second floor; your career specialist will get you started on your career path.
-Any questions or concerns can be directed to the department director at CareerDevelopment@bcc.cuny.edu as well.
+If you want to make sure that you have chosen the right major or can graduate with experience in your major, schedule an appointment with your Career Specialist by calling, 718.289.5177, emailing us at CareerDevelopment@bcc.cuny.edu, or visiting us at Sage Hall, second floor.

 Academic and Transfer Resources Coordinator: Edwin Roman